 If you want to earn cash back from a credit card, you might not like the idea of paying an annual fee before you earn those rewards.
 Why would you want to pay an upfront cost that will require you to earn cash back just to break even?

 In some cases, though, a cash back credit card with an annual fee might provide more value than a card with no annual fee.
 If you spend enough in certain high-earning bonus categories, you might be able to earn more rewards than you’d get from a card with no annual fee.

-For example, the Capital One® Savor® Cash Rewards Credit Card offers 4% back cash back on dining and entertainment, 2% at grocery stores and 1% on all other purchases.
-The card’s annual fee is $0 intro, $95 after first year.
-So you’d have to spend $2,375 on dining and entertainment every year (or nearly $198 per month) just to break even on the annual fee after the first year.
+For example, the Capital One® Savor® Cash Rewards Credit Card offers 4% back cash back on dining and entertainment, as well as on streaming services; 3% at grocery stores and 1% on all other purchases.
+The card’s annual fee is $95.
+So you’d have to spend $2,375 on dining and entertainment every year (or nearly $198 per month) just to break even on the annual fee.

 But someone who loves to attend concerts or enjoy nice dinners might be able to hit that threshold easily and find great ongoing value in those 4% bonus categories.

 If you want to maximize your travel rewards with a credit card, then there’s a good chance you’ll have to pay an annual fee.
 While it’s possible to get good value from a card with no annual fee, an especially powerful travel rewards credit card can carry an annual fee of hundreds of dollars.